Exact Many-body Quantum Dynamics in One-Dimensional Baths via Collective Spins

 In the presence of two jump operators, the conventional picture of superradiance in terms of a large collective spin constrained to the surface of the Bloch sphere~\cite{Eberly71, Iemini24} breaks down, as shown in Fig.~\ref{fig:WGResults}(b) for $p>1$.
 To compute the total spin length, we define the total spin operator as $\hat{\mathbf{S}} = \hat{S}_x\hat{x} + \hat{S}_y\hat{y} + \hat{S}_z\hat{z}$, where

 As the operators $\hat{J}_{a\pm}$ may carry phases, they are not necessarily equivalent to the standard spin operators $\hat{S}_{x,y} = \frac{1}{2}\sum_{j=1}^N \hat{\sigma}_{x,y}^j$.
-The average spin length is computed via $\braket{\hat{\mathbf{S}^2}}=s(s+1)$, while its projection along the $z$-axis, $\braket{\hat{S}_z}=m_s$, directly corresponds to the average excitation number in the system.
+The average spin length is computed via $\braket{\hat{\mathbf{S}}^2}=s(s+1)$, while its projection along the $z$-axis, $\braket{\hat{S}_z}=m_s$, directly corresponds to the average excitation number in the system.
 As expected, in the Dicke limit, the total spin length remains maximal throughout the entire decay process, ultimately reaching zero excitations at long times.
 However, for any other value of $p$, the total spin length is already reduced at the early stages of the decay, with the maximum reduction occurring near half-excitation.
 This behavior clearly demonstrates that, even with just two jump operators and no coherent Hamiltonian evolution, the physics of many-body decay deviates significantly from the standard paradigm of Dicke superradiance.
-The collective decay can be represented by a collective spin of maximal length only if the evolution is restricted to a single irreducible representation of SU(2).
-Therefore, the spin length is conserved only in the Dicke limit, where all atoms are exchange-symmetric.
+The collective decay can be represented by a collective spin of maximal length only if the evolution is restricted to a single irreducible representation of SU(2), otherwise $\hat{\mathbf{S}}^2$ is not a Casimir of the algebra (see SM \cite{SI}).
+Therefore, the spin length is only conserved in the Dicke limit, where all atoms are exchange-symmetric.

-Another feature of the decay dynamics is the emergence of dark states at late times.
-For any $p\neq 1,2$, dark states become populated and a finite number of excitations remains even at long times.
-Owing to destructive interference, symmetric Dicke states become approximately dark at commensurate lattice spacings when $n N/p$ is even, with decay rates scaling as $\sim 1/N^2$ in the low excitation regime (see SM~\cite{SI}).
+Another feature of the decay dynamics (for $p\neq 1,2$) is the emergence of dark states at late times.
+Pure dark states are non-trivial steady states $\ket{\psi}$ such that $\mathcal{L}[\ket{\psi}\bra{\psi}] = 0$.
+Taking the approach of Ref.~\cite{Kraus08}, we find the dark states by imposing $\hat{\mathcal{O}}_\nu\ket{\psi} = 0$ (see SM).
+Remarkably, due to destructive interference, symmetric Dicke states become approximately dark at commensurate lattice spacings when $n N/p$ is even.
+We find analytically that their decay rates scale as $\sim 1/N^2$ in the low excitation regime (see SM~\cite{SI}).
 In addition to these nearly dark Dicke states, most configurations also support other dark states within each excitation manifold.
 This results in a reduced average spin length in the long-time limit.